heptarch/heptarch.github.io/drafts/tarkovsky.md

-Eventually, I understood I was to organize and evaluate a small, unpublished portion of the Martyrlog, kept in a locked room on the fourth floor, and communicate my findings to a professor of Polish literature.
+Eventually, I understood I was to organize and evaluate a small, unpublished portion of the Martyrlog, kept in a locked room on the fourth floor.
+The caretaker would provide the necessary keys, and at the end of the summer, I would communicate my findings in the form of a report to Dr. Seweryn Kuśmierczyk, a professor of Polish literature at Warsaw University.
 After two weeks of

 <p align="center">